Skip to main content

 • Low blood counts

-These symptoms improve once treatment is over.
+These symptoms tend to improve shortly after treatment is over.

 More information about radiation therapy